node-fetch/node-fetch/LIMITS.md

 Known limits
 ============

-**As of 1.x release**
+*As of 1.x release*

-- Topics such as cross-origin, CSP, mixed content are ignored, given our server-side context.
+- Topics such as cross-origin, content security policy, mixed content, service workers are ignored, given our server-side context.

 - Url input must be an absolute url, using either `http` or `https` as scheme.

-- Doesn't export `Headers`, `Body`, `Request`, `Response` classes yet, as we currenly use a much simpler implementation.
+- On the upside, there are no forbidden headers, and `res.url` contains the final url when following redirects.

-- For convenience, `res.body()` is a transform stream instead of byte stream, so decoding can be handled independently.
+- For convenience, `res.body` is a transform stream, so decoding can be handled independently.

-- Similarly, `options.body` can either be a string or a readable stream.
+- Similarly, `req.body` can either be a string or a readable stream.

-- For convenience, maximum redirect count (`options.follow`) and request timeout (`options.timeout`) are adjustable.

-- There is currently no built-in caching support, as server-side requirement varies greatly between use-cases.
+- There is currently no built-in caching, as server-side caching varies by use-cases.